QoS-Aware Downlink Beamforming for Joint Transmission in Multi-Cell Networks: Optimal Beamforming Design for JT

-With the aid of SDR formulation and the Bernsteirn-type inequality, Robust JT-DL$^2$ is convex that can be solved numerically.
-The obtained solution $\mathbf{W}_{ib,iu}$ is not necessarily a rank-one matrix, in which case the Gaussian randomization technique can be used to find an approximated solution\cite{Luo2010}.
+With the aid of SDR formulation and the Bernsteirn-type inequality, (Robust JT-DL$^2$) is convex that can be solved numerically.
+The obtained solution $\mathbf{W}_{ib,iu}$, which is referred to as robust-JT beamforming (R-JTBF), is not necessarily a rank-one matrix, in which case the Gaussian randomization technique can be used to find an approximated solution\cite{Luo2010}.